 The CCP began to implement a network of control in the army whereby “Party branches [were] established at the level of the company in the army,” and it fled to the Jinggang Mountains in Jiangxi Province, establishing rule over the countryside there.

 During the Northern Expedition, when the National Revolutionary Army was at war with the warlords, the CCP instigated rebellions in the rural areas in an attempt to capture power.

-It is true the peasants are in a sense ‘unruly’ in the countryside.
-Supreme in authority, the peasant association allowed the landlord no say and sweeps away his prestige.
+It is true that the peasants are in a sense ‘unruly’ in the countryside.
+Supreme in authority, the peasant association allows the landlord no say and sweeps away his prestige.
 This amounts to striking the landlord down to the dust and keeping him there.
-The peasants threaten, “We will put you in the other register [the register of reactionaries]!”
-They fine the local tyrants and evil gentry, they demand contributions from them, and they smash their sedan-chairs.
-People swarm into the houses of local tyrants and evil gentry who are against the peasant association, slaughter their pigs and consume their grain.
+The peasants threaten, ‘We will put you in the other register [the register of reactionaries]!’
+They fine the local tyrants and evil gentry, they demand contributions from them, and they smash their sedan chairs.
+People swarm into the houses of local tyrants and evil gentry who are against the peasant association, slaughter their pigs, and consume their grain.
 They even loll for a minute or two on the ivory-inlaid beds belonging to the young ladies in the households of the local tyrants and evil gentry.
-At the slightest provocation they make arrests, crown the arrested with tall paper hats, and parade them through the village, saying, “You dirty landlords, now you know who we are!”
+At the slightest provocation, they make arrests, crown the arrested with tall paper hats, and parade them through the village, saying, ‘You dirty landlords, now you know who we are!’
 Doing whatever they like and turning everything upside down, they have created a kind of terror in the countryside.

 Communist revolution creates a system of terror.

 The Operation ‘Against Japan’